Local regularity of the Bergman projection on a class of pseudoconvex domains of finite type: Uniform estimates on the Bergman kernel

 \subsection{The smoothness of kernels: local/nonlocal}

-In this subsection we state and prove the smoothness of the Bergman kernel in the case that one point is in a neighborhood of the point at which the $f$-property holds and the other is not.
-In this subsection, we observe that our estimates may depend on diameter of $\Om$, however, we will only apply these estimates for a fixed domain.\\
+In this subsection we establish smoothness of the Bergman kernel in the case that one point is in a set for which $L^2$ pseudolocal estimates for the Bergman projection hold and the other is arbitrary.
+We observe that our estimates may depend on diameter of $\Om$, however, we will only apply these estimates in a fixed domain.\\